Cyber Resilience Assessment of Unbalanced Distribution System Restoration under Sparse Load Forecasting Attacks: Problem Statement

 \subsubsection{Attacker's Objective on Load forecasting}

 Adversarial attacks refer to attacks on machine learning (ML) algorithms that perturb the input data to manipulate the model’s prediction during testing stage \cite{chakraborty2021survey}.
-Under load forecasting scenario, the attacker aims to deviate the forecasting loads away from ground truth.
-Generally, it is formulated as the following optimization problem:
+Under the load forecasting scenario, the attacker aims to deviate the forecasted loads from a reference value $L_t^{\mathrm{ref}}$, which can be estimated from historical profiles or a surrogate forecast.
+The attack is formulated as: